Hobo-Hilly/NetworkPlus/Network-Fundies/SUBNET-HELP/README.md

 In decimal number, or dotted quad representation, this is 255.255.254.0.

 This means you have nine 0s in the host portion of the subnet mask.
-To apply the host's formula with this subnet mask, we'd calculate 29 - 2.
+To apply the host's formula with this subnet mask, we'd calculate 2^9 - 2 == 510.
 The number of usable host IP addresses is 512 minus 2, or 510.
 This would definitely suit a 20-user network now and future network and host expectations of 300 hosts.

 Considering that information, we know the most efficient subnet mask for the network is 255.255.254.0.
 The valid host address range for each subnet must be written as two ranges, due to the limitations of writing the addresses as dotted quads.
 The first IP subnet would be 192.168.0.1 through 192.168.0.255 and 192.168.1.0 through 192.168.1.254.
 Note that 192.168.0.0 identifies the subnet, and 192.168.1.255 is the network broadcast address.

 That is how you arrive at the total of 510 usable hosts.

 Step 4.
 Calculate the number of subnets
 Now that you understand the host's formula, you should also know the subnet's formula, which will ensure you have the right subnet mask for the number of subnets that you have.
-Just because you determine you have the right number of hosts for your LAN using the host's formula doesn't mean you'll have enough subnets for your network.
+Just because you determine yo3u have the right number of hosts for your LAN using the host's formula doesn't mean you'll have enough subnets for your network.
 Let's see how the subnet's formula works.

 The subnet's formula is 2s, where s is the number of 1s added to the subnet mask, from whatever the subnet mask was.
 Let's take the same example as above, but build on it.